ethstorage/es-node/docs/miner/email_notification_guide.md

 - It is recommended to use the environment variable (`ES_NODE_MINER_EMAIL_PASSWORD`) for the password.
 - If your password contains spaces, enclose it in double quotes.
 - To support multiple recipients, use the CLI flag (`--miner.email-to`) repeatedly to assign different email addresses.
-- To disable email notifications, ether remove the flag `--miner.email-enabled`, or set `--miner.email-enabled=false`.
+- To disable email notifications, either remove the flag `--miner.email-enabled`, or set `--miner.email-enabled=false`.
 - The `--miner.email-from` value **must be a valid email address** (no display name or angle brackets).

 ---